Text normalization for low-resource languages: the case of Ligurian: Data collection

 Each one of the datasets above was manually normalized by a native speaker, leading to four parallel corpora which match unnormalized sentences to their normalized versions.
 For brevity, in experiments we will be referring to these four datasets as \emph{C}, \emph{P}, \emph{B} and \emph{G} respectively.
 We use a 70/20/10 training/test/validation split throughout this work.

-Additionally, we also use a small monolingual corpus of 6,723 sentences of Ligurian, made up of excerpts from the following sources: \emph{O Staf\^i}, a contemporary magazine devoted to sociopolitical discussions, two novels \cite{bdl,lazarillo}, and a dozen articles from Ligurian Wikipedia.
+Additionally, we also use a small monolingual corpus of 6,723 sentences of Ligurian, made up of excerpts from the following sources: \emph{O Staf\^i}, a contemporary magazine devoted to sociopolitical discussions, a novel \cite{lazarillo}, and a dozen articles from Ligurian Wikipedia.
 These texts are largely already in normalized form, apart from a few simple aspects which were fixed in an automated manner.

 The divergences between the different spelling systems of the texts considered in this study are illustrated in figure\;\ref{fig:orthocomparison}, showing the target normalized form at the top.